 The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the reported amount of assets, liabilities, revenue and expenses, and the related disclosure of contingent assets and liabilities.
-TAQA's significant judgments, estimates and assumptions are described in Note 2.4 to its 2013 Financial Statements and certain of them are summarised below.
+TAQA's significant judgments, estimates and assumptions are described in Note 2.5 to its 2015 Financial Statements and certain of them are summarised below.
+See Note 2.5 for a discussion of all of TAQA's significant judgments, estimates and assumptions.